 Fallopian tubes damage (tubal infertility)

-- Certain genital organ infections like gonorrhea, chlamydia, or other sexually transmitted infections cause pelvic inflammation and damages fallopian tubes and hampers uterine health.
+- Certain genital organ infections like gonorrhea, chlamydia, or other sexually transmitted infections cause pelvic inflammation and damage fallopian tubes and hamper uterine health.

-- Previous medical history of surgical interventions for ectopic pregnancy or other reproductive disorders increases the chance of fallopian tubes damage.
+- Previous medical history of surgical interventions for ectopic pregnancy or other reproductive disorders increases the chance of fallopian tube damage.

-- Globally, pelvic tuberculosis is one of the common causes of fallopian tubes damage.
+- Globally, pelvic tuberculosis is one of the common causes of fallopian tube damage.

 Uterine or cervical disorders

-Certain uterine or cervical disorder hurts fertility by impeding with implantation or increasing the miscarriage risk:
+Certain uterine or cervical disorder hurts fertility by impeding implantation or increasing the miscarriage risk:

-- Uterine fibroids, which are benign tumors looks seems like polyps can cause fallopian tubes blockage or interfere with implantation.
+- Uterine fibroids, which are benign tumors look seem like polyps that can cause fallopian tube blockage or interfere with implantation.
 Thus, this disorder affects fertility.
 Many female infertility cases are associated with fibroids or polyps formation.

 - Uterine inflammation or scarring in endometrial tissue hampers implantation.

-- Congenital reproductive organ deformities like the abnormal shape of the uterus can restrict to become pregnant.
+- Congenital reproductive organ deformities like the abnormal shape of the uterus can restrict to become pregnancy.

-- Inherited malformation in the cervix or damage in the cervix can lead to narrowing of the cervix, which is clinically termed as Cervical stenosis can also negatively affect female fertility.
+- Inherited malformation in the cervix or damage in the cervix can lead to narrowing of the cervix, which is clinically termed Cervical stenosis and can also negatively affect female fertility.

-- Low level of mucus secretion or poor quality mucous secreted from cervix unable to support effective sperm passage to reach to the uterus for fertilization.
+- A low level of mucus secretion or poor quality mucous secreted from the cervix is unable to support effective sperm passage to reach the uterus for fertilization.
 Thus, female fertility hampers.